ASSAB 2026

 Hosted by Flinders University, South Australia, 23rd - 25th June 2026, the conference will feature full-length and lightning talks, posters, and plenty of opportunities to connect in a friendly, welcoming setting.

-Note: Registration requires you to sign in to continue; Abstract submission is open until 27th March
+Note: Registration requires you to sign in to continue; Abstract submission has closed.

 Plenary Speakers